 - 19. Prohibiting the practice of unnecessary annual non-renewal of limited contract employees and assure recall rights for all non-renewed employees. - 20.
 Providing for a statewide reduction in student teaching fees for pre-service teachers. - 21.
 Requiring the superintendent or designated evaluator to consult with the members of the school council before completing the principal's growth plan or evaluation. - 22.
 Facilitating a meaningful due process procedure, with just cause for classified school employees in dismissal proceedings. - 23.
 Providing Professional Association leave days for all KEA members for attendance at KEA professional meetings. - 24.
 Opposing state and local so-called Right to Work legislation and ordinances. - 25.
 Ensuring transparency by advocating to make publicly available the semiannual report on Equal Employment Opportunity, as required by KRS 18A.138. - 26.
 Ensuring all students have a safe learning environment by supporting school campuses as gun- free zones for students and staff and opposing school employees (excluding certified peace officers) from serving a dual role as educators and school safety personnel with weapons during school days and /or at school sponsored activities. - 27.
 Clearly defining and admonishing nepotism in Kentucky public school hiring practices. - 28.
-Supporting the evaluation of ESPs according to established criteria and providing feedback, training, and professional development opportunities that support continuous improvement in performance.

-D. Advocate for adequate school employee compensation, sufficient retirement benefits and affordable health insurance for public school employees and their dependents.
+Supporting the evaluation of ESPs according to established criteria and providing feedback, training, and professional development opportunities that support continuous improvement in performance. - 29.
+Advocate for racial diversity in the teaching profession by supporting our Commonwealth's HBCU teacher preparation program, greater minority participation in teacher preparation programs throughout the Commonwealth, and other state-wide minority educator recruitment efforts. - D. Advocate for adequate school employee compensation, sufficient retirement benefits and affordable health insurance for public school employees and their dependents.

-Developing a compressed minimum state teacher's salary schedule with a required local contribution and equity between teachers and administrators on an index beginning at \$40,000 per year.

-- 2. Providing a living wage and a compressed salary schedule for all classified school employees that supports the costs of basic needs and is indexed to inflation. - 3.
-Increasing the minimum wage. - Fully funding the annual cost of living allowance (COLA) for all retired school employees and maintaining the fiscal integrity of the Teacher Retirement System (TRS) of Kentucky and the Kentucky Retirement System (KRS). - 5.
+- 1. Developing a compressed minimum state teacher's salary schedule with a required local contribution and equity between teachers and administrators on an index beginning at \$40,000 per year. - 2.
+Providing a living wage and a compressed salary schedule for all classified school employees that supports the costs of basic needs and is indexed to inflation. - 3.
+Increasing the minimum wage. - 4.
+Fully funding the annual cost of living allowance (COLA) for all retired school employees and maintaining the fiscal integrity of the Teacher Retirement System (TRS) of Kentucky and the Kentucky Retirement System (KRS). - 5.
 Maintaining the nomination, election, and governing practices of the Teacher Retirement System (TRS) Board of Trustees and opposing any changes to the composition of the Board of Trustees that would diminish KEA member voice on the board. - 6.
 Preventing reduction in school employee annual compensation. - 7.
 Providing quality, affordable health insurance for public school employees, retirees, and their dependents and spouses regardless of their age. - 8.
 Establishing a reasonable prevailing wage for government contracts that is no less that the statewide minimum wage. - 9.
 Maintaining defined benefit pensions for all future hires. - 10.
-Advocating that our state leadership and federal congressional delegation continue to fight for the repeal of GPO-WEP legislation.
+Advocating that our state leadership and federal congressional delegation continue to fight for the repeal of GPO-WEP legislation. - 11.
+Oppose all forms of privatization/outsourcing of ESP job classifications designed to reduce employee benefits, a practice that puts student safety at risk and undermines the continuity, quality, and cost-effectiveness of services.